 Is there anything you shouldn’t add to your dough?

 Most fruit, nuts, cheese, herbs and vegetables work in sourdough artisan bread.
 Try whatever flavor combinations you’d like!
 I do recommend that you are careful about adding more moisture to the dough through your inclusions.
-For example, use dried fruits instead of juicy or frozen fruits–they can adversely affect the water content in the dough.
+For example, use dried or soaked fruits instead of juicy or frozen fruits-they can adversely affect the water content in the dough.

 New to Sourdough?
 Check out my Sourdough Beginner Guides here: